“Idyllic staffed villa for 4-6 with infinity pool and excellent food, 10 minutes’ drive from Galle and beaches”

 Although you can self-cater, Naveen, the villa’s English-speaking cook, is on-hand to make breakfast, lunch and dinner, so you might as well have a complete holiday!
 All groceries are priced at cost and meals are served family-style, with everyone sharing dishes.
 Naveen buys fresh stocks at Galle’s markets daily after taking your orders for lunch and dinner.

-Breakfast can be Western or Sri Lankan, accompanied by buffalo curd and honey (which also makes a great dessert), tropical fruits and cereals or museli.
+Breakfast (included in the rates) can be Western or Sri Lankan, accompanied by buffalo curd and honey (which also makes a great dessert), tropical fruits and cereals or museli.
 We woke to a cooked breakfast of eggs, toast and bacon washed down with Naveen's special mixed fruit juice.
 The Sri Lankan option includes vegetarian curries, a fish or chicken curry and string hoppers (steamed vermicelli-like rice flour nests).

 Lunches and dinners can be as light or as indulgent as you’d like; Naveen's menu lists plenty of fish and seafood, plus veggie options.
 Think iced carrot and coriander soup, crispy fried whitebait, Moroccan lamb koftas, Sicilian crushed tuna and, of course, plenty of delicious Sri Lankan curries.